Therapy for PTSD

 • EMDR consists of once a week session lasting 55 minutes.

-• CPT and EMDR have strong evidence for significantly reducing the symptom burden and functional impact of PTSD, in addition to improving other mental health symptoms.
+• EMDR have strong evidence for significantly reducing the symptom burden and functional impact of PTSD, in addition to improving other mental health symptoms.

-• Many patients achieve full remission of their PTSD from these therapies.
+• Many patients achieve full remission of their PTSD from this therapy.

-• The benefits of CPT and EMDR continue even after the treatment has ended.
+• The benefits of EMDR continue even after the treatment has ended.

 Where can I get these services?